France-ioi/algorea-devdoc/design/access-rights/groups.md

 Groups are ways to organize users, mainly to be able to give them permissions.
 Groups are made of other groups, users are groups themselves (which cannot contain any other groups).

-For permissions, our main interests are the `groups_groups` and `group_managers` tables.
+For permissions, our main interests are the following tables:
+* `groups` contains the information about group and their required approvals
 * `groups_groups` is used to represent the group hierarchy between two regular groups, and between a group and a member (user or team), that we will also call "membership".
 All members in a group get the same access rights.
+* `group_approvals` contains optional approvals given by member to a group they belong to.
 * `group_managers` represents the relationships between managers (users) and groups.
 Managers are typically not (but could be) members of the group they manage.
-A manager may have different permission on the groups.
+Managers may have different permission on a same group.

 <div style="max-width:90%;">{% include groups_relations.html %}</div>